apache/tvm/docs/langref/relay_expr.rst

 Operators
 =========

-An operator is a primitive operation not defined in the Relay language.
+An operator is a primitive operation, such as :code:`add` or :code:`conv2d`, not defined in the Relay language.
 Operators are declared in the global operator registry in C++.
 Many common operators are backed by TVM's Tensor Operator Inventory (`TOPI <https://github.com/dmlc/tvm/tree/master/topi>`__).

-An operator requires a user to provide an implementation of the operator, its type, and any other desired metadata.
+To register an operator a user must provide an implementation of the operator, its type, and any other desired metadata.
 The operator registry is a column-based store where operators are keys, so any metadata (which might be referenced